getsolus/help-center-docs/README.md

 **Media Assets**

-- Solus Project logo is owned wholely by Solus Project.
+- Solus Project logo is owned wholly by Solus Project.
 - Non-logo assets are licensed under Creative Commons By-NC-SA 4.0 License.
 For the full text, view LICENSE-MD.txt.
 Solus Project is considered the sole rights holder of these works.